Blog

 Once you have a clear picture of your available space, it's important to organize your store with the right furniture.

-You can also take advantage of the height of your walls by installing shelving; opt for high shelving to make full use of the vertical space available.
+You can also take advantage of the height of your walls by installing shelving; opt for solid wood shelves to make full use of the vertical space available.
 High shelves are ideal for optimizing the display of a wide range of products.
 By adjusting the height of the shelves, you can adapt storage to different product sizes and shapes.

 If your storeroom is also small, you'll want to consider furniture with enclosed storage.
 For example, base units or display units can be fitted with drawers or closed compartments, providing a stock of products for easy replenishment.